£3.99 – £10.95

 The ensuing investigation takes him on a journey through the secrets of the old regime, with fugitive war criminals, haunted hide-outs, urban firefights and dread parageometrical rituals along the way.

-Read The Missing and the Lost as a thrilling, thought-provoking mystery of a dread-drenched alternate reality.
+Read The Missing and the Lost as a thrilling, thought-provoking mystery of a dread-drenched alternate reality, along with the second book in the Technician series, Fifth Imperative.